Get insider access

 Low-Frequency Extension

-The headphones' bass accuracy is superb.
-They're a bit exaggerated in the low-bass for added rumble on deep sub-bass synths.
-Otherwise, though, they provide a good amount of punch to kick drums while allowing you to hear the rest of your audio content just fine.
+The headphones' bass target compliance is superb.
+They're a bit exaggerated in the low bass, which adds rumble to deep sub-bass synths.
+Otherwise, they provide a good amount of punch to kick drums while allowing you to hear the rest of your audio content just fine.

 Sound